Restricted Monte Carlo wave function method and Lindblad equation for identifying entangling open-quantum-system dynamics: Introduction

 In many cases, the solution of a quantum master equation has to be determined numerically \cite{DCM92,DPZG92,HW92,C93}.
 In particular, the Monte Carlo wave function approach \cite{MCD93,PK98} offers a computational advantage in extracting open-system dynamics by averaging all the possible pure-state trajectories resulting from random quantum jumps.
 This approach, being equivalent to solving the Lindblad equation, is generally applicable and has been applied in a wide variety of physical scenarios \cite{KLR22,GG23,KK20,HOR23}.

 Despite the success of all aforementioned approaches, what is missing to date is a framework that renders it possible to identify the temporal aspects of entanglement in processes that are governed by open-system features.
+Moreover, to quantify the amount of a physical quantity that is solely due to entanglement, a comparison to a separable evolution is required.
+In practice, this is often done by moving into a parameter-regime in which the state of the system becomes separable.
+However, such an approach leaves the precise contribution of entanglement ambiguous because changing physical parameters does often alter more than just entanglement.
+Thus, the precise role of entanglement in quantum thermodynamics, e.g., in cooling \cite{CPA13,BH14} and extracting work \cite{AF13} from of a system, is still an open area of research.

 In this contribution, the sharp dichotomy between quantum and classical correlations is explored by devising a general methodology for the classification of the dynamics of systems interacting with their environment, i.e., open quantum systems, regarding their entangling and disentangling properties.
 Specifically, a method to obtain the separable \cite{VP97,BN98,CV20} evolution is developed.
 Comparing this evolution with the unrestricted, generally inseparable propagation in time allows one to determine the impact of entanglement over the duration of arbitrary noisy processes, even if the initial and final states do not carry any entanglement.
 This is a common situation in quantum computation, where an initially separable register of qubits is transformed by (noisy) entangling gates until final measurement projects onto the computational basis \cite{D00}.
 Our method extends the Monte Carlo wave function approach to yield a separable evolution.
 This is achieved by virtue of projections to the tangential space of separable states.
 Unlike many conventional treatments, we do not employ input-output relations but impose separability at every instant of solving the equations of motion.
+Thus, our method renders it possible to suppress entanglement while maintaining local superpositions and preserving classical correlations.
+Therefore, our approach allows for a genuine characterization of entanglement, without requiring a separable reference evolution, whose choice would be arbitrary.
 Based on our findings, we also derive novel types of nonlinear Lindblad master equations, consistently describing the separable dynamics, dubbed separability Lindblad equation.
 This generalizes the two-qubit scenario in our accompanying work \cite{PAH24}.

 Nonlinear master equations are a rich and contemporary field of research by itself, originally used to describe the evolution of an effective single-particle density for an interacting many-body system \cite{L66,AM83}.
 Recently, nonlinear Lindblad master equations were employed to allow for arbitrary signs in the decay rates (e.g., for amplification) while ensuring complete positivity \cite{HJ23}.
 Another notable approach was the development of a correlation picture for open quantum systems \cite{AR20}, in which nonlinearities arise, due to initial system-bath correlations \cite{JS04,SS05}.